 Protect Your Extremities

-Whether you’re running, climbing, backpacking or walking, always try to match your snowshoeing style.
-Just like with your snowshoeing clothing, footwear also requires a bit of special attention.
+Whether you’re running, climbing, backpacking, or walking, always try to match your snowshoeing style and the weather.

-Since boots are obviously the best choice, you need boots that are both waterproof and insulated, with leather or rubber uppers and thick soles.
+It would be best to have boots or shoes that are both waterproof and insulated, with leather or rubber uppers and thick soles.
 Waterproof leather hiking boots will do great as well.

 Hands & Head